LeftClickBV/ntlm-sso/README.md

 assigned to a default value, dependent on the property `default_remote_user`.

+**NOTE**: The code only causes the server to respond with an NTLM exchange.
+It doesn't actually verify any of the stuff that the browser sends.
+I've been using this only as a way to get the Windows account name (which is configured once during IE setup and then locked here) through NTLM.
+In a situation where the remote user can input a user name and password herself (i.e. not in a controlled environment), the result is not to be trusted.
+To verify the LM hash in the response you might be able to pass it to Samba's winbind.

 ## How do I use it?

 In a rails application you should write an initialiser first.
 Create a file `config/initializers/ntlm-sso.rb` with the following contents: